marviins87/BitwardenExporter/README.md

 -Choose to export your vault in .csv or .json format. (csv is the default)
 -Choose to enable GPG encryption or not.
 (It is not enabled by default)
 -If you enable GPG encryption, replace $keyname with the recipient. i.e. Your key's name or email address
 -Choose to enable secure deletion of files.
-(If enabled, this process can take over 30 minutes)
+(If enabled, process can take over 30 minutes)
 ```
 1. Copy the Bitwarden-backup.ps1 file to the directory where you'd like your backup to be.
 	If you are using Veracrypt, I recommend for you to copy this into your mounted Veracrypt drive.